 - 1 1/2 cup all purpose flour (195 g)

 - 1/4 teaspoon kosher salt

-- 2 teaspoon pumpkin pie spice - divided
+- 2 teaspoon pumpkin pie spice (divided)

 - Measure out granulated sugar and set aside 3 tablespoon for the topping.

 - Add the remaining granulated sugar, brown sugar and softened butter to a medium mixing bowl and beat with the paddle attachment until combined and fluffy, about 1 minute.
 Add pumpkin puree, egg and vanilla to the sugar mixture and beat for another minute until thoroughly combined.

-- In a small bowl, whisk together flour, baking soda, cream of tartar, baking powder, salt and 1 teaspoon of pumpkin pie spice until evenly distributed.
+- In a small bowl, sift together flour, baking soda, cream of tartar, baking powder, and 1 teaspoon of pumpkin pie spice, stir in the salt until evenly distributed.
 With the mixer on low speed, add the flour and mix until just combined.
 Scrape the side and bottom of the bowl to ensure everything is well mixed.

 - Allow the dough to rest in the refrigerator for at least 1 hour or overnight.